Coping with Grief

 We would like to offer our sincere support to anyone coping with grief.
 Enter your email below for our complimentary daily grief messages.
 Messages run for up to one year and you can stop at any time.
 Your email will not be used for any other purpose.

-Memorial contributions may be made to Lamar Christian Church in care of Valley Memorial Funeral Chapel, P.O.
-Box 950, Lamar, Colorado 81052.
+Memorial contributions may be made to Holly Fire and Ambulance or Holly Methodist Church in care of Valley Memorial Funeral Chapel, P.O.
+Box 950, Lamar, CO 81052.